 1.2.2.5 Documentation for all software updates describing: (7.1.2.5)

-(a) The purpose of the update;
+(a) the purpose of the update;

-(b) What systems or functions of the vehicle the update may affect;
+(b) what systems or functions of the vehicle the update may affect;

-(c) Which (if any) of the systems or functions listed in part b) are required by national legislation or regulation (if any):
+(c) which (if any) of the systems or functions listed in part b) are required by national legislation or regulation (if any);

-(d) If applicable, whether the software update affects the fulfilment of the requirements of any relevant national legislation or regulation identified in part c);
+(d) if applicable, whether the software update affects the fulfilment of the requirements of any relevant national legislation or regulation identified in part c);

-(e) Whether the software update affects any parameter specified in national legislation or regulation for a vehicle or vehicle system;
+(e) whether the software update affects any parameter specified in national legislation or regulation for a vehicle or vehicle system;

-(f) If applicable, whether an approval for the update was requested from the relevant national authority;
+(f) if applicable, whether an approval for the update was requested from the relevant national authority;

-(g) How the update may be executed and under what conditions;
+(g) how the software update may be executed and under what conditions;

-(h) Confirmation that the software will be conducted safely and securely;
+(h) confirmation that the software update will be conducted safely and securely; and

-(i) Confirmation that the software update has undergone and successfully passed verification and validation procedures.
+(i) confirmation that the software update has undergone and successfully passed verification and validation procedures.

 1.2.3 The information specified in 1.2.2.3 and 1.2.2.4 shall be available from the vehicle manufacturer to relevant national authorities.
 (7.1.1.12)

 1.2.4.
-Security – the vehicle manufacturer shall have: (7.1.3)
+To ensure cyber security, the vehicle manufacturer shall implement and maintain processes to: (7.1.3)

-1.2.4.1.(a) A process to ensure that software updates will be protected to reasonably prevent manipulation before the update process is initiated; (7.1.3.1)
+(a) ensure software updates are protected to reasonably prevent manipulation before the update process is initiated; (7.1.3.1)

-1.2.4.2.(b) A process to ensure that the software update processes used will be protected to reasonably prevent their compromise, including the development of the update delivery system; (7.1.3.2)
+(b) ensure software update processes used are protected to reasonably prevent their compromise, including the development of the software update delivery system; and (7.1.3.2)

-1.2.4.3.(c) A Process to verify and validate software functionality and code for the software used in the vehicle shall be appropriate.
+(c) verify and validate software functionality and code for the software used in the vehicle are appropriate.
 (7.1.3.3)

 1.2.5.
-Additional requirements fFor software updates over the air - the vehicle manufacturer shall have: (7.1.4)
+For vehicles that support OTA updates, the vehicle manufacturer shall implement and maintain processes to: (7.1.4)

-(a) Processes and procedures to assess over the air updates to insure they will not impact safety, if conducted during driving; and (7.1.4.1)
+(a) assess OTA updates to ensure they will not impact safety, if conducted during driving; and (7.1.4.1)

-(b) Processes and procedure for when an over the air update requires a specific skilled or complex action (for example recalibration of a sensor post-programming in order to complete an update process) to ensure that the update can only proceed when a person skilled to do that action is present or is in control of the process.
+(b) ensure OTA updates that require a specific skilled or complex action (for example recalibration of a sensor post-programming in order to complete an update process) can only proceed when a person skilled to do that action is present or is in control of the process.
 (7.1.4.2)

 2. VEHICLE REQUIREMENTS